cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - server_private_key, the server's private key
 - client_identity, the optional encoded client identity, which is set to its public key if not specified
 - client_public_key, the client's public key
-- server_info, the optional server_info to send to the client.
-This will be encrypted and authenticated
+- server_info, optional application-specific information sent encrypted and authenticated to the client
 - ke1, a KE1 message structure
 - credential_response, a CredentialResponse structure